-This needs to be worked out between the Genesee Foundation and the Genesee Fire Protection District.
+Under the recently agreed upon easement, the Genesee Fire Protection District is responsible for constructing and maintaining the road.
 The road design includes mitigation to make it survivable during an evacuation event.
 Since the route is largely on Genesee Foundation open space, fire mitigation along the road is likely to be handled by the Foundation.

-17. Will there be fire hydrants along the EAR?
+17. Will there be fire hydrants along the SEAR?